jiminliang/jiminliang.github.io/content/post/002-manage-publications/index.md

 (5) In the github codespace, sync the changes.

 Please note: If you have imported a paper and a subfolder for that paper has been created, the paper's record in publications.bib will not be processed when you import publications.bib.
 If you want to update a paper, delete its subfolder before importing.

+(6) Append new publications

+In the codespace, add the bib to publications.bib, and repeate steps 2-5.